Qualitative research data analysis with ATLAS.ti

 The licences are renewed in April by the F&IT service department.
 Staff members do not need to do anything and can continue to use the programme.

 - Personal computers or laptops

 The F&IT service department receives a new licence code in March every year.
 The code will be given to any student or staff member that requests it.
-You can find the new code in the manual.
+You can find the license code in the ATLAS.ti FAQ.